 Training and research

-During a three training-sessions at the university, three pools of experts by experience are trained by university researchers and an external trainer, to become peer-researchers.
-This training focused both on building skills (know-how) and reflection (know-why).
-The main objectives of the training are focused on learning principles of research (e.g. asking open-questions, principles of objectivity), collaborating as duo-researchers, practicing interviews and getting familiar with the interview guide.
-Furthermore, considerable attention is paid to the ethical procedures, and their practical implications for the procedures to be followed.
+During three training-sessions at the univerity, three pools of experts by experience are trained by academic professionals and an external trainer specialized in peer-research to become peer-researchers.
+This training is focused both on building skills (know-how) and reflection (know-why).
+The main objectives of the training are learning research principles (e.g. asking openended questions, pinciples of objectivity), collaborating as duo-researchers, practicing interviews and getting familiar with the interview guide.
+Furthermore considerable attention is paid to the ethical procedures, and their practical implications for the research procedures to be followed.
 During the interview process people with lived experience are involved during the development and validation of the topic lists, the recruitment of participants, the interviews, the creation of the research rapport and the research presentation.

 Working closely together with experts by experience has great added-value for our research.
 They help us to enter the field, win trust of participants and help to gather in-depth information during interviews by creating a relaxed and understanding environment and asking in-depth questions during the interviews.
 Moreover most have good analytical and critical skills which helps to lift the research to a higher level.

 Want to know more about the way we execute this peer-to-peer method?

 During the next couple of months we will be working on a paper on our peer-to-peer method in research.
 A link to the article will be published

 Interested in working with us?
 Please feel free to send an email to: firstname.lastname@example.org